ANALYSIS-Nvidia acquisition of Arm throws company into tech spat between U.S. and China

 The chief executives of Nvidia and Arm told Reuters in an interview that Nvidia will retain Arm’s United Kingdom headquarters - which exempt it from many U.S. export control laws - and open licensing model.

+Britain's government will scrutinise the deal, including what it might mean for the company's headquarters in England, a spokesman for Prime Minister Boris Johnson said on Monday.

-Chinese companies including Alibaba BABA.N and Huawei [RIC:RIC:HWT.UL] are members of the RISC-V foundation, an open-source project that originated at the University of California, Berkeley and which many experts see as a potential beneficiary of any retreat from Arm.
+Chinese companies including Alibaba BABA.N and Huawei HWT.ULare members of the RISC-V foundation, an open-source project that originated at the University of California, Berkeley and which many experts see as a potential beneficiary of any retreat from Arm.

 Beijing helped close a 204 billion yuan ($28.9 billion) fund last year to finance semiconductor companies, after raising a nearly 140 billion yuan fund in 2014.